grantges/TiPrefs/README.md

 	prefs.init("Settings");

-Add a Switch
+Add a Switch (id is used for the key to save the setting, otherwise failsover to caption)

 	prefs.addSwitch({
+		id : "SAVE",
 		caption : "Save on quit"
 	});

-Add a Text input
+Add a Text input (caption is used as the key as no ID specified)

 	prefs.addTextInput({
 		caption : "username",
 		value : "myuser"
 	});

-Render it
+Render it (and it'll create a navigation group container)

 	prefs.open();

+or specify a tabGroup and it'll use that

+	prefs.open(tabGroup);